Too-Zestyy/MiniMai/README.md

 ### Prerequisites

 This library assumes that you have a copy of MaiMai running on your PC correctly.
-For reference, this project has been developed using a copy of [SDEY_1.99 unencrypted dump](https://mega.nz/folder/9F5RBYLY#9Pv2i1Xip63KztO-mH8mKg)
+For reference, this project has been developed using a copy of the [SDEY_1.99 unencrypted dump](https://mega.nz/folder/9F5RBYLY#9Pv2i1Xip63KztO-mH8mKg).

 It also assumes that you are able to build a controller for the game.
 I will make a guide including parts and case designs once I've made them, but for now that's not ready.